Freehold Purchase Calculator

 Calculate the value of your freehold

-To calculate the value of your share of freehold, and understand how much your cost to purchase will be, you will need to enter specific details into our above freehold calculator tool.
+To calculate the value of your share of freehold and understand freehold purchase costs, and understand how much your cost to purchase will be, you will need to enter specific details into our freehold purchase calculator tool.

 We’ll need the following details:

 Our calculator will give you an approximate range estimate of the premium for lease extensions, or share of freehold purchase (through a collective enfranchisement process).
-It is based on available data and does not take into account specific factors that may alter the premium.
+It is based on available data, such as the current market value of similar leaseholds and average ground rent, and does not take into account specific factors that may alter the premium.

-• Please note that this calculator is not intended to be used to buy the freehold of a leasehold flat with a lease of below 80 years remaining.
+- Please note that this freehold purchase calculator is not intended to be used to buy the freehold of a leasehold flat with a lease of below 80 years remaining.
 If you have a lease with under 80 years remaining, please get in touch.

-• The calculator estimate shouldn’t be treated as a professional valuation and is not to be interpreted as professional advice.
-You should always ensure to get a valuation from chartered surveyors as part of a freehold acquisition.
+- The estimates by the freehold calculator tool shouldn’t be treated as a professional valuation and are not to be interpreted as professional advice.
+You should always ensure to get an accurate valuation from chartered surveyors as part of a freehold acquisition.

 Purchase cost factors included in your freehold estimation

-Alongside the size and location of your block or building, in order for you to purchase a share of freehold on an apartment there are many factors that determine what price it will cost.
-The number of flats in a certain building, length left before each lease is up, as well as any value added after purchasing the land all play into how much money freeholders will need to spend.
+Alongside the size and location of your block or building, in order for you to purchase a share of freehold on an apartment there are many factors that determine the estimated value and cost.
+The number of flats in a certain building, the length left before each lease is up, as well as any value added after purchasing the land all play into how much money freeholders will need to spend.

 Additional fees to take into account include: